breki/demeton/pomodoro-Demeton.md

 ﻿- implement parser for colors
+    - expose it as a
 - implement parser for color scales
 - implement a parser for shading script

 ## Sun 27.10.
+- Implemented parser for color hex triplets and quadruplets.
 - Studying and experimenting with FParsec.
 Added some exploratory tests for it.

 ## Sat 26.10.